03.06.21

 1. Choose your goals, make ’em smart

 Start with the basics and ask yourself what you want from social media for your creative business.
 Whether it is to build a community, increase website visitors or generate leads; having goals will bring clarity to your content strategy and make it much easier for you to measure success.
 Your goals should be specific, measurable, attainable, relevant, and timely and not just all about racking up the likes.
+Once you have your goals, decide how you will measure them.
+If you want to increase your customer engagement, you could measure your Instagram Story reach.
+If it’s all about improving customer service, then measure your Twitter response time.

 2. Do your homework

 It’s time for an audit.
 Take a fresh pair of eyes and review your current social media platforms.
 Check whether the brand names match, the imagery and designs are up to date and if the messaging is clear and on-brand.
 Imagine you are visiting as a complete newcomer to your brand and make sure everything shouts YOU from the rooftops.
+Have a look at your strengths and weaknesses – what content always goes well? – make a note of what works and what should be quietly shelved.

 3. Get to know your audience